 I was diagnosed with stage 3 breast cancer at the age of 30 in January, 2015.
 With no family history and a healthy lifestyle, the diagnosis came as a shock.
 I went through chemotherapy, surgery and radiotherapy – finishing my treatment in October 2015.
 But due to the type of cancer, I had to have a hysterectomy in December 2020.
 It has been a long and difficult journey, which only becomes harder when you are from the South Asian community.

 I’m passionate about giving back and doing charity work.
-This passion strengthened after going through a breast cancer diagnosis, so I decided to set up a charity alongside another cancer survivor I met during my journey.
-We (Sakoon Through Cancer) support, raise awareness and educate South Asian women about breast cancer.
+This passion strengthened after going through a breast cancer diagnosis, so I decided to set up a support group to raise awareness and educate South Asian women about breast cancer.
 I wanted to create a platform to spread the message that young, South Asian girls can also get cancer.
 We’re not a community who speaks about this, due to cultural stigma and taboo.
 So, I’m hoping that my face and story can raise awareness.

 Keep it simple.
 Wear it pink